Common Sleep Disorders Connected With ADHD

 Source: livestrong.com

-One of the most overlook aspects of Attention deficit hyperactivity disorder (ADHD) is the sleeping disturbances caused about by the condition.
+One of the most overlooked aspects of Attention deficit hyperactivity disorder (ADHD) is the sleeping disturbances caused about by the condition.
 Recent research confirms that it doesn’t go away during bedtime.

-For both adults and children with ADHD, the mere thought of quickly falling asleep, maintaining sleep and then, waking up fast and rejuvenate from rest is nothing but a dream.
+For both adults and children with ADHD, the mere thought of quickly falling asleep, maintaining sleep, and then waking up fast and rejuvenating from rest is nothing but a dream.
 No scientific evidence enlists ADHD as one of the causes of sleep disorders.
 “Sleep is critical for adults with ADHD,” Michael Coates, M.D. says.
-Studies are focused on the sleeping disturbances caused by intake of medications that increase brain activities aside from ADHD as its leading cause.
-However, persons with ADHD know for a fact that their condition is connected with the occurrence of problems is getting sleep.
+Studies are focused on the sleeping disturbances caused by the intake of medications that increase brain activities, aside from ADHD as its leading cause.
+However, persons with ADHD know for a fact that their condition is connected with the occurrence of problems in getting sleep.
 People who experience such call it “perverse sleep.”
 It is a condition where they are in dire need to go to sleep yet cannot do so and vice versa.
 According to Karen Spruyt, Ph.D.
 “The relationships between sleep and attention-deficit/hyperactivity disorder (ADHD) are complex and are routinely overlooked by practitioners.”

 Source: businessinsider.com